airo-ugent/airo-tulip/airo-tulip/README.md

 Note that you'll find that there are 9 slaves in total: 2 times 4 drives and 1 compute unit.
 Only one of the two slaves for each drive is addressable via input and output buffers, the other doesn't have any.

-Drives continuously need the receive EtherCAT telegrams in order for them to stay enabled.
+Drives continuously need to receive EtherCAT telegrams in order for them to stay enabled.
 If too much time passes since the last time they received data, the drives will automatically go into a safe state and stop supplying current to the motors.
 Therefor, the `RobilePlatform.step()` function needs to be called inside the main application update loop, preferably at a frequency of 20 Hz.
 This limitation poses special requirements on the implementation of the driver code, as it is run in a separate thread to ensure that it is called without interruption.